Jalomo1197/CloudSimulations/README.md

-# Homework 01: Cloud simulations using CloudSim Plus
+Cloud simulations using CloudSim Plus

 ## Overview
 Using [CloudSim Plus](http://cloudsimplus.org/), a simulation framework that models the cloud environments and operates different cloud models,